 Why does this happen?
 One plausible explanation for research findings is the adverse effect of sleep deprivation on our overall cardiovascular health.
 See also: Are Your Sleep Problems Linked to Increased Heart Disease Risk?

 Some experts estimate that people in Western societies are chronically sleep deprived.
 The average sleep duration decreased from 9.0 to 7.5 hours during the 20th century.

-Two other possibilities may help to explain this increased heart attack risk tied to the Daylight Saving Time change, according to Dr. Martin Young of the Division of Cardiovascular Disease in the University of Alabama at Birmingham, who told Science Daily:
+Two other possibilities may help to explain this increased heart attack risk tied to the Daylight Saving Time change, according to Dr. Martin Young of the Division of Cardiovascular Disease in the University of Alabama at Birmingham, who explained: